lesleymurphy/GettingCleaningDataProject/CodeBook.md

 #CodeBook for run_analysis.R for Getting and Cleaning Data Course Project

-The R script starts with loading packages and the files (train_x, train_y, train_sub, test_x, test_y, test_sub, and a file that gives the names for the activities).
+The R script starts with loading packages and the files (train_x, train_y, train_sub, test_x, test_y, test_sub, and a file that gives the names for the 'x' variables).
 ID columns are added so that sorting and merging will be done properly.

 Then the train and test files are merged and the columns of data that have mean or std (standard deviation) were selected.
 The mean and standard deviation files are then merged.